 Facts & Recommendations

-Pyridoxine is absorbed through the small intestine and primarily stored in the liver, but in very small amounts.
+Pyridoxine is absorbed through the small intestine and mainly accumulated in the liver, but only in small amounts.
 Since its half-life is short, a continuous nutritional supply of this vitamin is necessary.
 It is involved in the absorption of magnesium.

 Consequences of a vitamin B6 deficiency